 Since we have $\a_k>0=\a_{k+1}$ setting $j=k$ gives which is the right hand side of inequality~\eqref{eqQ'}.

 Let us set

-Then we know for $n\geq m$ from our reasonings above that every LR tableau $\C_n$ of shape $\A(n)$ contains at least $(n-m)\a_i$ entries $i$ in row $a_i$ ($1\leq i\leq k$) and furthermore, removing $(n-m)\a_i$ entries $i$ from every row $a_i$ ($1\leq i\leq k$) and translating the upper $a_1-1$ rows $(n-m)\a_1$ boxes to the left yields a tableau $\C_m$ which contains (for those $j$ with $\a_j>\a_{j+1}$) in row $a_j$ at least as much entries $j$ as there are entries $j+1$ below row $a_j$.
+Then we know from the arguments above, that for $n\geq m$ every LR tableau $\C_n$ of shape $\A(n)$ contains at least $(n-m)\a_i$ entries $i$ in row $a_i$ ($1\leq i\leq k$).
+Furthermore, removing $(n-m)\a_i$ entries $i$ from every row $a_i$ ($1\leq i\leq k$) and translating the top $a_1-1$ rows $(n-m)\a_1$ boxes to the left yields a tableau $\C_m$ which contains (for those $j$ with $\a_j>\a_{j+1}$) at least as many entries $j$ in row $a_j$ as there are entries $j+1$ below row $a_j$.
 So the tableau $\C_m$ satisfies the lattice word condition.
-Furthermore, the entries in the rows increase weakly from left to right.
-We have to check that the entries in the columns are strictly increasing from top to bottom which is not trivial because we remove more entries $j$ from row $a_j$ than entries $j+1$ from row $a_j+1$ if $\a_j>\a_{j+1}$.
-But our condition on $m$ ensures that in $\C_m$ there is an entry smaller than $j+1$ above every entry in row $a_j+1$ so there is no problem for the entries greater than or equal to $j+1$ in row $a_j+1$.
-But the entries in $\C_m$ in row $a_j+1$ which are smaller than $j+1$ have an entry smaller than itself in the box directly above itself because $\C_n$ is semistandard.
-So $\C_m$ has to be in fact an LR tableau.
-So every LR tableau of shape $\A(n)$ is obtained from an LR tableau of shape $\A(m)$ by adding $(n-m)\a_i$ entries to row $a_i$ ($1\leq i \leq k$) and translating the above $a_1-1$ rows $(n-m)\a_1$ boxes to the right.
+Furthermore, the entries in the rows weakly increase from left to right.
+We have to check that the entries in the columns are strictly increasing from top to bottom which is non trivial because we remove more entries $j$ from row $a_j$ than entries $j+1$ from row $a_j+1$ if $\a_j>\a_{j+1}$.
+The condition on $m$ ensures that in $\C_m$ there is an entry smaller than $j+1$ above every entry in row $a_j+1$ so there is no problem for the entries greater than or equal to $j+1$ in row $a_j+1$.
+Furthermore, the entries in $\C_m$ in row $a_j+1$ which are smaller than $j+1$ have an entry smaller than itself in the box directly above itself because $\C_n$ is semistandard.
+So $\C_m$ is in fact an LR tableau.
+So every LR tableau of shape $\A(n)$ is obtained from an LR tableau of shape $\A(m)$ by adding $(n-m)\a_i$ entries to row $a_i$ ($1\leq i \leq k$) and translating the top $a_1-1$ rows $(n-m)\a_1$ boxes to the right.
 So for $n\geq m$ we have $Q(n)=Q(m)$.

 We now have to prove that $Q^{\l,\m}_{\l',\m'}(m)>Q^{\l,\m}_{\l',\m'}(m-1)>\ldots>Q^{\l,\m}_{\l',\m'}(0)$ if $\l'/\m'$ is basic.